snowplow-archive/snowplow.github.com/product/analysing-data-with-snowplow.md

 ## Exporting data out of Hive

-Generally, analysts use Hive to extract a cut of data that they then process in their preferred analytics tool.
+If you are using Infobright rather than Hive, exporting data is straightforward: you can use any programme that works with MySQL.
+(Infobright is based on MySQL.)

+If you are using Hive, exporting data is a little more involved.
+Generating the cut of data by building the query is exactly the same, but then running the export takes several steps:

 Typically, generating the 'cut' of data involves executing a SQL query where: